robotology/superquadric-model/tutorial/README.md

 [`Go to the top`](#superquadric-model-tutorial)

-## How to run the superquadric-model and superquadric-grasp module together
+## How to run the overall pipeline
 This module is designed in order to be executed together the [`superquadric-grasp module`](https://github.com/robotology/superquadric-grasp).
 A **complete tutorial** on how to execute them together and perform on the robot a **complete modeling and grasping task** is provided in [`this repository`](https://github.com/robotology/superquadric-grasp-example).

 [`Go to the top`](#superquadric-model-tutorial)